SirIdeas/sirAccordion/README.md

 ##**Currently working on**
 *   Animations performance.
+*   Saving current state of the accordion

 ##**Known issues**
 *   No option for mantaining current state of the accordion when updating the collection.
 *   In Safari, animations won't work 100%, sometimes when closing a level 1 content it won't animate.

 ##**Changelog**

+###V0.9.4
+*   Fixed bower version number
+*   Readme Updated

+###V0.9.3
+*   Fixed issue where updating the collection results in watchers creating over and over again

 ###V0.9.2
 *   Fixed accordion not updating when changing internal attribute of the collection (now as an option 'watchInternalChanges', should be false if not needed for better performance).